ashutoshmjain/gita/src/mathuraChap02.md

 The mishap leads to a systemic survival instinct, missing thus far in the new.
 They had probably presumed the survival was ensured by the old.
 At the prospect of baton being passed to them, the new realizes their struggle was never for the good or bad, it was for themselves - to understand "who they are".
 Their situation is different from their olds.
 Their new ideas are not a solution for the old(er) problems, they are the plumbing for the new order.
 They must account for the stability of the new regime.

 > This new incarnation of self is the evolution.
 The survivor [^survivor] wins and only the fittest (among all the possibilities) survives.
 Since altruistic behaviour leads to formation of larger subset(s), it appears they form "fitter" outfits, but it's not a rule.
 Fitness of organization normally depends on its ability to drive rational unforced consensus.
+Thus simple and consistent succeeds.

 All the possible configurations (of the ideas, behaviours and leadership styles), including those with apparently altruistic motives, must fight [^fight] to find the one that survives against all odds.
 The fight may happen in a physical field, on the ballot box, stock market or on the resilience of their currency, the goal is always to find a winner and to recast their motivations.
-The crowning is a "rebirth" - and must they reincarnate (`Punrjanm`) with their own provisions of recovery (and reboot).
+The crowning is a "rebirth" - and must they reincarnate with their own provisions of recovery (and reboot).

 </div>